“Someone was by to see you, bossman.” Sandy handed him an embossed business card.

 Dan took the folder of photos out from his file drawer.
 He put a couple of them on the desk.

 “As I said in my message I’m the other boy in the picture you used on the show.
 My Dad took these.
-It must have been taken before Timmy Dunlop was taken.”
+They must have been taken shortly before Timmy Dunlop was taken.”

 “This episode has generated more interest than any so far in the series.
 Lost children are like cute kitten pictures.
 The public can’t seem to get enough of them.
 There have been more calls in the first forty-eight hours than any of the other cases.”
 He didn’t take his eyes off Daniel as he spoke.